IDArnhem/arduino-primer/PITCHME.md

 ### we are in the "pictures through glass" age of interaction

+Note:
-notes: open your calculator app in your phone, calculate something (anything) Didn't that feel a little glassy?
+open your calculator app in your phone, calculate something (anything) Didn't that feel a little glassy?
 ---
 ### the "pictures through glass" paradigm
 is far older than the touchscreen of our phones